HerCath/SimpleLexer/README.md

 The ruleName may be followed by [], in which case this rule will emit a Branch.
 It will emit a Leaf otherwise.

-The ruleName is case sensitive and must be uniq.
+The ruleName is case sensitive and must be unique.

 Rules may be defined in any order.

-Inside ruleExpression: char classes, strings and references to another rule may be precedeed by a + to indicate it is captured, otherwise it is discarded.
+Inside ruleExpression: char classes, strings and references to another rule may be preceded by a + to indicate it is captured, otherwise it is discarded.
 In both cases it must still match.

+Nothing is implicit, not even whitespaces.

 # Exemples
 the grammar `"main[] = +'a' +'A' ;"` matches `"aA"` and capture `<branch name="main"><leaf name="char" value="a"/><leaf name="char" value="A"/></branch>`